chocolateboy/startup-time/README.md

-A command-line tool which measures how long it takes to execute ["Hello, world!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) programs and prints a sorted table of the times after each run.
+A command-line tool which measures how long it takes to execute ["Hello, world!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) programs written in various languages.
+It records the fastest time for each program and prints a sorted table of the times after each run.
 Apart from [ruby](#compatibility), the tool doesn't require any of the tested languages to be installed: if a compiler/interpreter is not available, the test is skipped.